seanreed1111/sql-recipes/recipes.md

 3-2.
 Stacking Query Results Vertically
 Problem
-You want to combine the results from two SELECT statements into a single result set.
+You want to combine the results FROM two SELECT statements into a single result set.

 Solution
 Use the UNION operator.
-UNION combines the results of two or more queries and removes duplicates from the entire result set.
-In Oracle’s mythical company, the employees in the EMPLOYEES_ACT table need to be merged with employees from a recent corporate acquisition.
-The recently acquired company’s employee table EMPLOYEES_NEW has the same exact format as the existing EMPLOYEES_ACT table, so it should be easy to use UNION to combine the two tables into a single result set as follows: select employee_id, first_name, last_name from employees_act;
+UNION combines the results of two or more queries and removes duplicates FROM the entire result set.
+In Oracle’s mythical company, the employee in the employee_ACT table need to be merged with employee FROM a recent corporate acquisition.
+The recently acquired company’s employee table employee_NEW has the same exact format as the existing employee_ACT table, so it should be easy to use UNION to combine the two tables into a single result set as follows:
+SELECT employee_id, first_name, last_name FROM employee_act;

-select employee_id, first_name, last_name from employees_new;
+SELECT employee_id, first_name, last_name FROM employee_new;

-select employee_id, first_name, last_name from employees_act union
+SELECT employee_id, first_name, last_name FROM employee_act union
-select employee_id, first_name, last_name from employees_new order by employee_id
+SELECT employee_id, first_name, last_name FROM employee_new ORDER BY employee_id
 ;